jameshfisher/jameshfisher.com/_posts/2016-12-12-c-static-function.md

 ---
-title: "What are `static` functions in C?"
+title: What are `static` functions in C?
+tags:
+  - semantics
+  - c
+  - programming
+taggedAt: '2024-03-26'
 ---

 Basically, this is yet another meaning of `static`.
 When you write `static` preceding a function declaration, its meaning is "this function is only callable within this translation unit".